 Your first coaching session may have you feeling excited and nervous.
 Excited about what’s possible and the changes you will make.
 Nervous about not knowing exactly what to expect, and what will be required of you.
 I’ve been there myself and know what it feels like.

-If this is our first time connecting for a complimentary session, or if we are about to start a coaching program, or if you are just curious about this work — there are 19 ways you can prepare to get the most out of your investment.
+If this is our first time connecting for an executive preview session, or if we are about to start a coaching program, or if you are just curious about this work — there are 21 ways you can prepare to get the most out of your investment.

 What I’m sharing with you below is specific to how I approach our work, presented in no particular order.

 I can tell you all about how to ride a bicycle – to move your feet, to balance, to keep your eyes up – but until you actually experience what it feels like to ride, it won’t make any real sense.
 Coaching is similar – I can tell you about the benefits, the results, the tools, and the client stories – but it won’t make real sense until you experience it for yourself.
 Instead of talking about it, let’s set up a call and see what kind of difference we can create for you.

 This kind of engagement is for people who are ready to own their authentic place in the world, perform at their best, and make an impact with their work.
 To make transformational change, or to significantly improve your performance requires commitment and investment in yourself.
 Most clients invest $10,000 or more over the course of our work together, on top of the time for our calls, and the implementation of the insights we discover.